 Citalopram is a popular antidepressant prescribed in the UK.
 It is also one of the most prescribed medicines in the UK.
-Although escitalopram is ‘related’ to citalopram, it significantly less prescribed.
-Today I will review differences between escitalopram and citalopram.
-Escitalopram vs citalopram, a summary of the post:
+Although Escitalopram is ‘related’ to Citalopram, it is significantly less prescribed.
+Today I will review the differences between Escitalopram and Citalopram.
+Escitalopram vs Citalopram, a summary of the post:

-Escitalopram and citalopram belong to a group of drugs called antidepressants.
-More specifically, both drugs belong to a class of antidepressant called Selective Serotonin Re-uptake Inhibitors (SSRIs), a class of antidepressants, which is considered as first-line treatment of depression.
+Escitalopram and Citalopram belong to a group of drugs called antidepressants.
+More specifically, both drugs belong to a class of antidepressants called Selective Serotonin Re-uptake Inhibitors (SSRIs), a class of antidepressants, which is considered as first-line treatment of depression.